jappeace/jappeaceApplication/content/why-blog-2019.md

 For example consider
 "Commentarii de Bello Gallico" (Commentaries on the Gallic War).
 People still read that 2000 years after Ceasars' death.
-I was fascinated by this initially.
-Having your words echo trough the ages.
+I was fascinated by this idea, to have your words echo trough the ages.

 To achieve this I knew my writing skill had to improve.
 I hoped that trough blogging I'd get better.